1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 ---

 ## 3.1 Connecting the Adapter

+***Caution: Electrostatic charges can cause irreparable damage - ground yourself before starting work!***

-**Basically the connection of the BSB-LPB-LAN adapter to the controller is made in the same way and at the same port where a room unit will be connected.
-To localize the specific port at your controller, please read the manual of your heating system.**
+Basically the connection of the BSB-LPB-LAN adapter to the controller is made in the same way and at the same port where a room unit will be connected.
+*To localize the specific port at your controller, please read the manual of your heating system.*

 In cases where only one BSB port is available at the controller (e.g. RVS21 controller within heat pumps) you can connect the adapter parallel to an already installed room unit.